-Computer lab polices
+Computer lab policies

 To help ensure the smooth operation of the labs please follow the policies and procedures listed below.